 Biak red loris and blue-cheeked loris are alternative names for black-winged lories.

-They’re native to Western New Guinea and Indonesia, where they can be found in coconut plantations and coastal forests.
+They’re native to Western New Guinea and Indonesia, where they inhabit coconut plantations and coastal forests.

 The black-winged lori is characterized by bright red feathers, a black shoulder, a red iris, an orange-red beak, and a violet patch behind the eye.